dhan-profile/dhan-profile/README.md

 <b>I am Dhanush </b> <br>
 I'm a FullStack Developer proficient in Java programming with a deep understanding of the language's complexities.
 I'm an opensource contributor and a life long learner.
-I gained some expertise in Angular and TS during my internships.
+I gained some knowledge in Angular and TS during my internships.
 Currently I'm learning Java, Spring Boot, J2EE, Hibernate, RESTapi and MySQL.
 I have also contributed my expertise to the online world by writing numerous articles on various topics.

 <p>Download my resume <a href="https://dhanush-resume.tiiny.site">here</a>.</p>